unrealwork/atsd-use-cases/USInternationalTrade/README.md

 [![](Images/button.png)](https://apps.axibase.com/chartlab/552d7a44)

-Of the three, the trade deficit with China really seems to stick out.
+Of the two, the trade deficit with China really seems to stick out.
 As shown in the table below output from an SQL query, we can see that the trade balance grew from **-$6
 Million** in 1985 to **-$319 Billion** in 2016.

 ```sql